shivang-tiwari/backup/README.md

 ```
 ### Snippet Maker
 This makes a snippet for use in geany.
 To use it, paste the entire snippet code to the stdin of the program and the snippet will be printed in the output.txt file.
+## Bash commands
+I have made a lot of bash files and aliases.
+### Class schedule
+Running `padhai.sh` takes you to the meet of the ongoing class depending on the time and day of the week.
+Class links can be specified in the variables on the top of the code.
+### Aliases
+My `.bashrc` file is also uploaded here.